SC

 • Side hustlers — even part-time businesses can deduct their direct costs

 Good records also make tax filing easier and reduce audit risk by showing clear documentation of each expense.
+Setting a clear business budget alongside your expense tracking gives you a target to measure spending against throughout the year.

 Tips for Reducing Business Costs